 Minimum Standards for Admission to the Program

-Graduate Admissions and Records has established a minimum grade point average of 2.75 for undergraduate degrees.
-Applicants with an undergraduate GPA below 2.75 will not be admitted unless their overall application suggests areas of exceptionality.
-Applicants who have earned M.A. degrees are exempt from this requirement:
+- Graduate Admissions and Records has established a minimum grade point average of 2.75 for undergraduate degrees.
+Applicants with undergraduate GPAs below 2.75 will not be admitted.
+Applicants who have earned a graduate degree from an accredited university are exempt from this requirement.

 - Problematic or poor performance during the PAW will make an applicant ineligible for admission.

-- Meeting the minimum requirements is no guarantee of admission.
+- Meeting the minimum academic requirements is no guarantee of admission.

 - Admission to the Counselor Education Department is competitive.
 It is possible for an otherwise acceptable applicant to be denied admission due to the competitive strength of the applicant pool.
 The number of applicants that can be admitted to the program is limited.
 Those not selected for admission may reapply only once.